The Ultimate Playlist of Noise: Plot

-On their way to NYC, they record many of the items on the list, including a thunder storm, a multitude of wind chimes, fireworks, a perfect strike in bowling...
+On their way to NYC, they record many of the items on the list, including a thunder storm, a multitude of wind chimes, fireworks, and a perfect strike in bowling.

-Arriving in NYC, they go to Mandy's aunt's place.
-Mandy heads off to her audition, while Marcus heads to the recording studio.
-There, he discovers that the fire had actually been started by Alex, that he had committed suicide.
+Arriving in NYC, they go to Wendy's aunt's place.
+Wendy heads off to her audition, while Marcus heads to the recording studio.
+There, he discovers that the fire that had killed Alex had actually been started by him; he had committed suicide.

-Marcus confirms with his mother what happened at the fire then, returning to Mandy's aunt's he finds out Mandy headed for Penn Station.
-There, he discovers that she lied, there was no audition, she was there to sell the guitar.
+Marcus confirms with his mother what he had learned about the fire.
+Later, returning to Wendy's aunt's, he discovers that Wendy is on her way Penn Station.
+There, he discovers that she had lied, there was no audition; she was planning to sell her guitar.

-Marcus leaves, getting someone to buy him liquor.
+Marcus leaves, and persuades someone to buy him liquor.
 He empties his anti-seizure medication bottles randomly on the street.
 As he falls, his recording equipment ends up getting smashed by a passing car.
-As he's taken to the hospital.
-Mandy finds the pills and the smashed tape recorder.
+While he's on the way to the hospital, Wendy finds the pills and the smashed tape recorder.

-When Marcus' mother catches up with him in the hospital, he finds out that Alex had been bipolar.
+When Marcus' mother catches up with him at the hospital, she tells him that Alex had been bipolar.
 She drives him back home.
-Back in New York, Mandy struggles to get the tape recorder fixed, finally getting it done at Alex's friend's studio.
+Back in New York, Wendy struggles to get the tape recorder fixed, finally getting it done at Alex's friend's studio.

-Back home, Alex awaits the operation, a box with the repaired tape recorder and his brother's demo arrive from Mandy.
-She records her well wishes to him.
-The day of the operation comes and Alex cherishes every last sound.
+Back home, Marcus awaits the operation, a box with the repaired tape recorder and his brother's demo arrive from Wendy.
+She sends a recording wishing him a speedy recovery.
+The day of the operation comes and Marcus cherishes every last sound.
 Sending out his 'Ultimate Playlist of Noise' to all his contacts, he says he's now learning to appreciate the world with his other senses.